Apodini/Apodini/Documentation/Components/Component Protocol Structure.md

 }

-protocol Handler {
+protocol Handler: Component {
-    associatedtype Response: ResponseEncodable
+    associatedtype Response: Encodable
+    associatedtype EndpointIdentifier: AnyEndpointIdentifier

     func handle() -> Response

+    var __endpointId: EndpointIdentifier { get }
 }
 ```

+- `Component`s are nodes which sit above the leaves.
+  They cannot provide any functionality of their own, but they must eventually lead to one or more `Handler`s.
 - `Handler`s are nodes which expose some functionality to the client.
   All leaves in the `WebService` must be `Handler`s.
-- `Component`s are nodes which sit above the leaves.
-  They cannot provide any functionality of their own, but they must eventually lead to one or more `Handler`s.